 Managing Natural Areas

-There is an increased emphasis on natural areas in and around Lincoln for drainageways, green space, parks, residential landscaping etc. There are some basic concepts that need to be understood in managing natural areas in urban areas.
+There is an increased emphasis on natural areas in and around Lincoln for drainage ways, green space, parks, residential landscaping, etc. There are some basic concepts that need to be understood in managing natural areas in urban areas such as:

 - All plant communities are undergoing a continual change.
 This change needs to be understood and management practices implemented to maintain and/or improve the plant community.

 - Disturbed areas and areas with the undesirable vegetation will require many, many years to be restored by natural succession.
 These areas will require revegetation in order to meet your plant community objective in the near future.

 - Natural areas are subject to invading plants including noxious weeds.
 Existing undesirable invading plants and noxious weeds need to be identified and controlled.
 These plants along with any new invading plants will require an ongoing control effort.

 - All-natural areas need to be managed to maintain a desirable complement of vegetation and to be neighbor-friendly.
 Some invader plants such as ragweed contribute to allergy problems and tall mature plants may cause safety problems such as a line of sight obstruction for motorists or a possible fire hazard.